aaron-grau/curic/javascript/readings/intro-to-callbacks.md

     i++;

-    // fn is an asynchronous function that takes a callback (in this case loopStep) fnAsync(loopStep);
+    // fnAsync is an asynchronous function that takes a callback (in this case loopStep) fnAsync(loopStep);
   }